 Thus, being able to offer Shows You Watch to new users seemed like a great way to kickstart a more personalized initial experience.
 However, since new users wouldn't have a watch history on Hulu, we needed a way to learn about their favorite shows beforehand.

-With a strategy formed around Shows You Watch, we were now ready to start thinking about the design and flow of the experience.
-We started fairly broad with our explorations, trying out ideas like leading with genres, searching and filtering, and gamification elements to provide visual feedback.
+With a strategy formed around Shows You Watch, I started to consider the design and flow of the experience.
+My initial explorations were fairly broad, trying out ideas like leading with genres, searching and filtering, and gamification elements to provide visual feedback.

-1. Fun and lightweight: Users just completed several screens of sign-up forms, and we didn't want this to feel like more work.
+1. Fun and lightweight: Users just completed several screens of sign-up forms, and we didn't want this to feel laborious.